Telecom sector to pay licence fee in dollars

-ISLAMABAD: The government has refused to entertain telecom sector demands for paying licence fee in rupees instead of dollars and slashing the Withholding Tax and GST on the telecom sector.
+ISLAMABAD: The government has refused to entertain telecom sector demands for paying licence fee in rupees instead of dollars as well as slashing the Withholding Tax and GST on the telecom sector.

 Federal Finance Minister Ishaq Dar accepted the proposal of information technology (IT) exporters as he instructed the SBP to increase the 35 per cent limit on retention of foreign currency and allow its free movement on the demand of IT sector exporters.
 He refused to accept the demand for payment of licence fee installments in rupees mainly because the country requires dollars so this facility cannot be provided at this juncture.
 The telecom sector had demanded placing a cap on the pricing of the telecom sector, but there was no agreement among the market players so it was asked that the PTA should deliberate on this issue.